 I am going to start with the exercises that can make you feel more comfortable and can effectively decrease pain.
 Here are my top 4️⃣that are great during pregnancy and postpartum.
 That includes those women who have had a Cesarean delivery also.

 You can find more valuable information and exercises in my handout "Exercise and More."
 Of course, there are plenty more exercises that are beneficial and are included in my book‼︎

 I am describing more about this book here: Back & Pelvic Girdle Pain in Pregnancy & Postpartum

-The links in the exercises below will give you more details and take you to my Instagram account, @pelvicgirdlehealth.
+The links in the exercises below will give you more details and take you to my Instagram account, @RiczoHealthEducation.
 Follow me for ongoing exercises‼︎‼

 This is a great exercise to start during pregnancy and continue throughout your life because it works on your deep core and the coordination of these muscles.
 When your core is not working properly it can contribute to organ prolapse (of the bladder, uterus or rectum), problems with incontinence (urine and feces), and painful intercourse.

-If you are having symptoms of bulging/heavy sensation in your pelvic floor, incontinence, painful intercourse, bulging or doming of the abdominals, please seek out help from a pelvic floor therapist (see last section below).
+If you are having these symptoms (bulging/heavy sensation in your pelvic floor, incontinence, painful intercourse, bulging or doming of the abdominals) seek out help from a pelvic floor therapist (see last section below).
 I do go into more detail in my book with advice on beginning steps.

 Whenever you are in one position too long you have not been moving your low back, pelvis and hips.
 Keep this exercise in mind as you can usually find a position to do it and your muscles will thank you!

-When you do this exercise with focus on your breathing and "toes in, toes out" patterning it encourages your hip muscles to relax.
-These muscles when tight often cause pain and discomfort, usually more on one side than the other.
+When you do this exercise with focus on the breathing and "toes in, toes out" patterning it targets your hip muscles to relax which often are one of the causes of pain and discomfort, especially when one side is tighter than the other.